godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 We first get the direct space state from the current :ref:`World <class_World>`.
 This is so we can cast a ray entirely from code, instead of having to use a :ref:`Raycast <class_Raycast>` node.

-.. note:: see :ref:`Ray-casting <doc_ray-casting>` for more information on raycasting in Godot.
+.. note:: See :ref:`Ray-casting <doc_ray-casting>` for more information on raycasting in Godot.

 Then we get the center of the screen by dividing the current :ref:`Viewport <class_Viewport>` size in half.
 We then get the ray's origin point and end point using
 ``project_ray_origin`` and ``project_ray_normal`` from the camera.
 If you want to know more about how these functions work, see :ref:`Ray-casting <doc_ray-casting>`.